Preston Dock: Preserved features

 Along the docks and nearby banks of the Ribble can be found old mooring facilities, and remnants of the old shipyards can be found near the site of the Preston Sea Cadets.

 Wildlife

-The dock basin is home to a variety of bird wildlife with ducks, coots and cormorants in residence.
-Swans and various gulls spend time on the dock and herons may be seen feeding nearby in the river.
+The dock basin is home to a variety of bird wildlife with mallards, coots and cormorants in residence.
+Mute swans and various gulls spend time on the dock and grey herons may be seen feeding nearby in the river.
 In 2010 members of the Fylde Bird Club installed a number of gravel-filled tyres and slate shelters on the pontoons at the Preston Marina to attract common terns and entice them to breed.
 The project proved to a success and was followed by the club and local schools building over 170 breeding boxes to attract more birds.
 In 2017 it was reported that 130 pairs of common terns and four pairs of Arctic terns are nesting at the docks.

 Fish inhabiting the dock include eels and flounder, and freshwater species such as roach, chub and bream have been caught, as have sea trout and salmon.